foundry-rs/starknet-foundry/docs/src/testing/contracts.md

 ## Handling Errors

-Sometimes we want to test functions of contracts that can panic, resulting in failure.
-For that purpose Starknet also provides `SafeDispatcher` s, that return a `Result` instead of plain value.
+Sometimes we want to test contracts functions that can panic.
+For that purpose Starknet also provides `SafeDispatcher`s, that return a `Result` instead of panicking.

 First, let's add a new, panicking function to our contract.